mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 • DOCKER_BUILD
 ```

-This usually means you're trying to use a remote image (via `DOCKER_VERSION` or `DOCKER_DIGEST`) without the required production configuration.
+This usually means you're trying to use a remote image (via `DOCKER_TAG`) without the required production configuration.
 Remember that remote images:

 - Must use `DOCKER_TARGET=production`
 - Require `DOCKER_COMMIT` and `DOCKER_BUILD` values